johnpapa/angular-styleguide/README.md

       *Why?*: This technique breaks out the anonymous function for the route resolver, making it easier to read.

-      *Why?*: An `$inject` statement can easily procede the resolver to handle making any dependencies minification safe.
+      *Why?*: An `$inject` statement can easily precede the resolver to handle making any dependencies minification safe.

     ```javascript
     /* recommended */